 Singer-songwriter Missy Elliott said on Twitter that she’s also throwing her support behind Brown.
 “Still Praying 4 Bobbi Kristina,” Elliott tweeted in part.

-Brown is the daughter of Houston and R&B singer Bobby Brown.
+Brown is the only child of Houston and R&B singer Bobby Brown.

 Lindsey Harber, a spokeswoman at North Fulton Hospital, where police say Houston’s daughter was taken, declined comment.